DR Congo: Political crisis looms as Tshisekedi seeks to scrap ruling coalition | DW | 08.12.2020

-A full-blown political crisis has developed in the Democratic Republic of Congo since President Felix Tshisekedi announced he wanted to form a new coalition government.
-Tshisekedi said he might be forced to dissolve the DRC's coalition government or hold fresh elections.
-The coalition partner loyal to ex-president Joseph Kabila, the Common Front for Congo (FCC), said on Monday Tshisekedi's declaration was "a flagrant and intentional breach of the constitution."
+A full-blown political crisis has developed in the Democratic Republic of Congo since President Felix Tshisekedi announced that he wanted to form a new coalition government.
+Tshisekedi said he might be forced to dissolve the DRC's government or hold fresh elections.
+The coalition partner loyal to ex-President Joseph Kabila, the Common Front for Congo (FCC), said on Monday that Tshisekedi's declaration was "a flagrant and intentional breach of the constitution."
 Chaotic scenes erupted in parliament, with lawmakers trashing furniture.

 Tshisekedi has been president of the mineral-rich DR Congo since he won the election in 2018 during the country's first peaceful transition of power since gaining independence from Belgium in 1960.
-But Tshisekedi's supporters say the coalition government between his parliamentary minority, Heading for Change (CACH), and ex-president Kabila's FCC, has straight-jacketed his leadership.
+But Tshisekedi's supporters say the coalition government between his parliamentary alliance, Heading for Change (CACH), and ex-President Kabila's FCC, has straitjacketed his leadership.

 Read more: DRC: Is President Tshisekedi a puppet of Kabila?